 Literature reviews are largely bulky meaning that the section is meant to capture lots of information concerning the topic and research questions.
 For this reason, you will be expected to carry out extensive and intensive searches throughout both physical and online-based archives/libraries.
 Just remember to streamline your search with your outlined research questions for better and relevant literature.

-Many people are usually caught up in writing flat descriptions about what they have read from the various forms of texts and this should not be the case.
+Many people are usually caught up in writing flat descriptions about what they have read from the various forms of texts and this should not be the case when you are doing a ghostriting job for Write Zillas.
 Always plan to evaluate the content you read and assess its significance to the overall purpose of your work.
 This will ensure that your dissertation is consistent and relevant to a particular discipline.

 Just like establishing relevance, identifying key themes in your literature search helps in building the foundation for your dissertation.
 Take enough time when carrying out thematic analysis and this will in turn give your paper a natural flow of ideas.